jayeshpandey01/HTML/README.md

 # HTML
-This file use for html beginning, In that explanation of a single code that help for beginners or for revisions.
+This file use for html beginning, In that explanation of a single line of code that help for beginners or for revisions.